 Other Fees and Charges

-The Borrower shall pay to the Lender the fees and charges which be collected upon operation of the Lender as permitted by laws, including but not limited fee payable for the Reserve Credit Limit of MMK 4,000,000 (Four Million Kyats) incurred for payments for the Borrower’s Dues received after the Due Date.
+The Borrower shall pay to the Lender the fees and charges which be collected upon operation of the Lender as permitted by laws, including but not limited fee payable for the Reserve Loan Limit of MMK 4,000,000 (Four Million Kyats) incurred for payments for the Borrower’s Dues received after the Due Date.
 The fee shall be charged on the Repayment Date and repaid by the Lender on the last day of the next circle of the initial period of the Loan and so on.

-Any Due Date is stated in any Transaction Document shall be applied such fee payable for the Reserve Credit Limit over-said without depending on any amendment of any Due Date under further Approval Notices.
+Any Due Date is stated in any Transaction Document shall be applied such fee payable for the Reserve Loan Limit over-said without depending on any amendment of any Due Date under further Approval Notices.

 Conditions precedent to disbursement of the Loan